spy16/radium/README.md

 - [ ] a configurable caching mechanism to enable offline usage
 - [ ] Add more sources (hackernews?, wikipedia?)
 - [ ] Enable markdown to console colored output ?
-- [x] Enable clipboard monitoring
+- [ ] Enable clipboard monitoring
-  - everytime user copies a string in special format, run radium query
+  - [x] everytime user copies a string, run radium query
-  - if a result is available within certain time window, replace the clipboard content with the solution
+  - [x] if a result is available within certain time window, replace the clipboard content with the solution
+  - [ ] enable query only if clipboard text is in special format to reduce unwanted paste-backs